benmbutler/powdR/README.md

 ## The powdR Shiny app

 To run `powdR` via the Shiny app, use `run_powdR()`.
 This loads the application in your default web browser.
-The application has eight tabs:
+The application has six tabs:

 1.  **Reference Library Builder:** Allows you to create and export a `powdRlib` reference library from two .csv files: one for the XRPD